Want a printed schedule?

 Present a tool based on best practices using materials from the CMS funded Tool Kit to train staff in the delivery of quality bereavement care.
 Emphasizes strategies to care for staff bereavement.

 In the context of a global public health crisis, we are all at a leadership inflection point, calling for radical collaboration and cross-sector collective action.
 Together we can influence the system changes required to advance early detection and diagnosis among providers, address dementia disparities, ensure dementia-capable workforce, support caregivers, reduce cost of care, and increase quality of care/long term care.
+Together, we’ll all explore 1) what does radical collaboration mean?
+2) what impedes and supports it? and 3) where are we experiencing small wins?

 Understanding personality is the key to unlocking the human qualities that relate to how people behave.
 The personality traits that underpin all behaviors helps patients of all types develop the self-awareness to achieve greater outcomes in medical care; providers understanding of personality typology, traits, thinking and learning styles is useful in motivating patients.